ADtranz low floor tram: Berlin

 In February 2004 the tram Norrköping (Sweden) made the offer for 9 million euros for five units, two of which were of type GT6N and three of type GT6N-ZR.
 But Berlin rejected the sale.

 Second generation

 The response on the Adtranz's second generation trams was not successful on the market.
 Only Munich and Nuremberg ordered this type.
-Aside from being updated with the latest technology, it also featured a larger distance between the axles (2 meters instead of 1.85 meter) so that the leg space on top of the bogies could be increased.
+Aside from being updated with the latest technology, it also featured a larger distance between the axles (2,000 mm instead of 1,850 mm) so that the leg space on top of the bogies could be increased.
 Another difference is, that where the previous generation had technically been a false bidirectional unit, in that it technically consisted of two front lead for each end respectively, it is now a true singular bidirectional multiple-unit.
 In the middle, the articulation has been lengthened and redesigned, so that the movements of the front and rear sets of modules couldn't influence each other.
 Because of this, any notable "snaking" only occurs whilst going in or out of curves.